swetha-pixel/RNA-seq-analysis/README.md

 Visualization: Visualize results with plots such as volcano plots, heatmaps, and PCA to explore gene expression patterns.

-RNA-Seq Data Download and Environment Setup
+#RNA-Seq Data Download and Environment Setup
 This section will guide you through setting up the environment and downloading RNA-seq data using SRR IDs.

 1. Set up your environment using Mamba
 To create a clean environment for RNA-seq analysis:

-bash
-Copy
-Edit
+# Create a new environment using Mamba (substitute "rna_env" with your preferred environment name)
+mamba create -n rna_env python=3.8

+# Activate the environment
+mamba activate rna_env

 # Create a new environment using Mamba (substitute "rna_env" with your preferred environment name)
 mamba create -n rna_env python=3.8